Crewe, Virginia: History

 Crewe was founded in 1888 as a central location to house steam locomotive repair shops for the Norfolk & Western Railroad (now called Norfolk Southern) which has a rail yard there for east–west trains carrying Appalachian coal to Hampton Roads for export abroad, and the street pattern was laid out at that time.
 It was named after the railway town of Crewe in Cheshire, England.

 The railroad repair facility's importance diminished sharply in the 1950s, as the switch to diesel-electric locomotives required less labor and equipment.
 Crewe has a small railroad museum.
 Lottie Moon, a noted Baptist missionary to China, is buried in the town cemetery.
 A chicken festival is held annually on the third Wednesday in June, as well as the town Homecoming Celebration on the third weekend in May.

 The Battle of Sayler's Creek, the last major Civil War engagement before the Army of Northern Virginia's surrender at Appomattox Court House, took place nearby.
 The Southside Electric Cooperative, Piedmont Geriatric Hospital, and Nottoway Correctional Center are located in Burkeville.

 Millbrook and Mountain Hall are listed on the National Register of Historic Places.
 Screenwriter and short story writer Robert Buckner was born in the town.

-In 2025, the town gained national notoriety due to local businessman Norman Taylor being videotaped by a young African-American male Ke’Von Booth.
-In said video, Taylor stated that his son had been called about some individuals trespass fishing on his pond and Taylor’s son directed to “Lock ‘em up”!
-Booth used the alias Hubert Jones, claiming that he was on state property.
-Taylor was appalled at this, letting out the loudest “STAAAATTTTEEEE” ever heard in Virginia.
-Taylor’s business Crewe Tractor capitalized on the newfound popularity, selling merchandise, signing autographs, and even some of Taylors’ hand made walking sticks.